 Staff have good understanding of the Early Years Foundation Stage and understand how children learn through their play.
-They encourage children to be confident and interested, developing positive attitudes towards learning.
+They encourage children to be confident and interested developing positive attitudes towards learning.
 Staff spend time getting to know the children, their likes, dislikes and preferences.
 Careful attention is paid to keep up to date with details of children's interests and significant events in their lives.
-For example parents are encouraged to use the weekly diaries to communicate important information and news to the key persons.
+For example, parents are encouraged to exchange important relevant information and news with the key persons.
 This means staff are fully informed and prepared to offer support or challenge where necessary for individuals.
 Consequently, children soon develop a sense of belonging and enter the setting with confidence to enjoy and learn from targeted, interesting and challenging opportunities offered each day.

-All areas of this setting are decorated with displays of children's work, photographs of them at play and illustrations to support the learning and behaviour.
+Boards and notices are used to transform the environment which displays children's work, photos of them at play and illustrations to support the learning and behaviour.
 The environment is arranged creatively to offer interesting play and learning opportunities and resources are stored within easy reach to promote children's independence and choice indoors and outside.
-Children are encouraged to select and move between areas as they play and learn, developing their interest and extending activities.
-For example, children use their imagination and resources to develop role play, such building a pirate ship and a treasure island surrounded by deep sea and dangerous creatures.
-They move between indoor and outside areas to seek, capture and bury treasure from their adventures.
-Children's interest and imagination are stimulated and nurtured by staff who encourage children's creativity to make the tools of the pirate trade such as hats, maps and eyepatches.
-In this way staff skilfully plan and resource activities to cover all areas of the curriculum having regard for individual children's capabilities and skills.
+Children are encouraged to select and move between areas as they play and learn developing their interest and extending activities.
+For example, children observed the leaves falling from the trees.
+They collected leaves noting the different sounds their feet made in the wet and dry leaves and chose the best leaves for their collages.
+The activity created interest in autumn and wildlife during this season.
+Their interest and learning was captured and secured by a visit from the Hedgehog rescue complete with baby hedgehog.